pyblosxom/pyblosxom/docs/plugins/paginate.rst

 Install
 =======

-To install paginate, do the following:
+This plugin comes with Pyblosxom.
+To install, do the following:

 1. Add ``Pyblosxom.plugins.paginate`` to your ``load_plugins`` list
    variable in your ``config.py`` file.